DavidToh2/Snake/README.md

 ## Part I: Actual Snake Game

 Snake game built in C++ using SDL.
+The objective of this project is to familiarise myself with coding exportable/re-usable modules and overall project structure.

 ### Game files: